 Let’s face it, phone camera doesn’t do well in dark conditions.
 You can keep going and take pictures without enough light, but chances are, you’ll get grainy photos that are anything but sharp.
 Your best bet, of course, is to use natural light.
 Avoid using the flash in your camera phone, as it rarely gives you great photos.
 Do all you can to get as much natural light as possible.
 When shooting indoor, open the curtain and take photos in the brightest spot in the room.
 When shooting outdoor, chase the light!
 Take advantage of the golden hours, just before sunrise and sunset.
 Patrick Smit does a good job of using natural light to enhance his photos.

-5. Use composition guidelines to create eye-cathing photos
+5. Use composition guidelines to create eye-catching photos

 Composition plays an important role in making a good photo, and there are many composition guidelines that can help you create stunning photos.
 Rule of third, symmetry, leading lines, to name a few.
 Familiarise yourself with these guidelines and try them out.
 In fact, the phone camera is equipped with a grid to help you should you want to use the rule of third for your photo composition (if you don’t see this grid, you can enable it in your camera setting).
 Try different compositions for different photos, and with enough practice, you’ll be able to see the types of composition that work for different kinds of photos.